mgurge/pattern_recognition-Neural-Network/README.md

 # Neural Network NBA Player Project
 The goal of this project was to predict the points per game and games played based on NBA player age, height, and weight.
-The data consist of the NBA player data from 1996-2019.
+The data consists of the NBA player data from 1996-2019.

 Player points, age, height, weight, and games played were compressed into clustered ranges to improve the accuracy of the model (Ex.
 1 = 18.0 through 23.0 in years/ age of player)